North Logan, Utah

 Cost of Living

-Senior living community price is affected by the city in which it is located.
-Per month, the median cost of rent in North Logan is around $1,115 and the median price of a home in North Logan is around $249,945.
-The rent burden for North Logan is around 15.7% of the average monthly income.
+Monthly, the median rent in North Logan is about $1,115 per month and the median home value in North Logan costs around $249,945.
+The rent burden for North Logan is around 15.7% of the average person's monthly income.